Vgandhi9/artifacia-client-php/README.md

 ## Getting Started

 The API is really easy and simple to use.
-First you need to create an account [here]() and there you will get a username and a password.
+First you need to visit [this](http://www.artifacia.com/contact/) page and request for username and password.
 Using that credentials you can create your constructor and get stated.

 ```php
 require __DIR__ . '/vendor/autoload.php';